jangroth/aws-certification-notes/devops-engineer-professional.md

 * When encrypting at rest, `SSE-S3` is more performant as `SSE-KMS`, as the latter gets throtteled above 10,000 objects per seconds
 * The Amazon S3 notification feature enables you to receive notifications when certain events happen in your bucket.

+## Secrets Manager
+* Length of a secret - 65,536 bytes
+* You should ask the external party for a DB user with at least two credential sets or the ability to create new users yourself.
+Otherwise, you might encounter client sign-on failures.
+The risk is because of the time lag that can occur between the change of the actual password and - when using Secrets Manager - the change in the corresponding secret that tells the client which password to use.

+### SSO
+* You can use the User Principal Name (UPN) or the DOMAIN\UserName format to authenticate with AD, but you can't use the UPN format if you have two-step verification and Context-aware verification enabled.
+* AWS Organisations and the AWS Managed Microsoft AD must be in the same account and the same region